-Klondike Highway is the name of a very scenic yet challenging drive linking the Alaskan coastal town of Skagway with Yukon's Dawson City, heart of the Klondike.
+Klondike Highway is a very scenic yet challenging drive linking the Alaskan coastal town of Skagway with Yukon's Dawson City, the heart of the Klondike.

 Is the Klondike highway paved?